Long Island Medical Malpractice Lawyer

-Although rare, cases of a patient getting the incorrect operation do occur.
+Although rare, incorrect operations do occur.
 In such cases, a patient is given an operation that another patient was scheduled to receive.
-This situation could not be more dangerous; not only was the procedure wrong, the patient will now require another surgery to address their condition.
+In these cases, not only was the procedure wrong, but the patient requires another surgery to address their actual medical condition.
 Wrong surgery site events are approximately 13% of all reported medical errors.

 Infections in Hospitals

-There has been a rise in healthcare-associated infections, or HAI, also termed nosocomial infection.
+There has been a rise in healthcare-associated infections (HAI), also known as nosocomial infection.
 These infections are contracted in the hospital and were not present when the patient was admitted.
-Some of these infections are extremely dangerous, including bloodstream infections, pneumonia and urinary tract infections, as well as more serious infections.
-There are an estimated 99,000 deaths yearly from hospital borne infections
+Some of these infections include bloodstream infections, pneumonia, and urinary tract infections.
+There are an estimated 99,000 deaths yearly from hospital borne infections.

 Inpatient / Outpatient Suicide